 - Find out the smartest (often ignored!) features of a social media newsroom

 The classes are taught by Sally Falkow, one of the recognized experts in the SEO/PR and digital PR field.
-She was recently named PR Trainer of the Year for her social media classes.The material we teach is based on her extensive experience, case studies and the information in her books and reports
+She’s been teaching Social Media since 2006 and was named PR Trainer of the Year for her social media classes.The material we teach is based on her extensive experience, case studies and the information in her books and reports

 Social Media and Online PR Training